1-1-1 Best Practice

 All proto definitions should have one top-level element and build target per file.

-• One proto_library rule
+• One proto_library build rule

 • One source .proto file